-- 1. Set the control lever (forward and reverse control lever) in NEUTRAL. - 2.
-Make sure that the engine stop control is pushed in. - 3.
-Turn the ignation switch to the first position, then turn again to start the engine.
+- 1. Turn the battery disconnect switch to the ON position. - 2.
+Set the transmission control levers (forward and reverse and high and low gear control levers) in NEUTRAL. - 3.
+Turn the ignition switch to the first position, then turn again to start the engine.
 Do not crank the starting motor more than 30 seconds at a time to avoid overheating the motor.